wazzy88/Wshaikh/README.md

 ![vNet Diagram]

 Virtual networks?
-- Azure platform
+> Azure platform
-- Resource Groups
+> Resource Groups
 ---
 Virtual Computing?
-- Network Security Groups
+> Network Security Groups
-- Virtual Machines
+> Virtual Machines

-> Virtual Machines are...
+-Virtual Machines are...
-- Load Balancer
+> Load Balancer

-> Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
+- Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.

-> What aspect of security do load balancers protect?
+- What aspect of security do load balancers protect?
 - According to [Azure security baseline for Azure Load Balancer](https://bit.ly/3AnSRPV), the load balancer's main purpose is to distribute web traffic across multiple servers.
 In our network, the load balancer was installed in front of the VM to
    - protect Azure resources within virtual networks.
    - monitor and log the configuration and traffic of virtual networks, subnets, and NICs.